pubnub/pubnub-mcp-server/resources/sdk_docs/dart_configuration.md

 `
 ```

-Parameters:
+Constructor arguments:
+- defaultKeyset
+  - Type: Keyset
+  - Default: n/a
-- defaultKeyset (Keyset): default keyset to use.
+  - The default keyset to use.
+- networking
+  - Type: INetworkingModule
+  - Default: NetworkingModule
-- networking (INetworkingModule, default: NetworkingModule): configure custom origin, SSL, and subscribe retry policy.
+  - Configure custom origin, SSL, and subscribe retry policy.
-  - Default subscribe retry policy: RetryPolicy.exponential.
+  - Default retry policy: RetryPolicy.exponential (subscribe only).
-  - Available:
+  - RetryPolicy options:
     - RetryPolicy.none()
     - RetryPolicy.linear({backoff, maxRetries, maximumDelay})
     - RetryPolicy.exponential({maxRetries, maximumDelay})
-- parser (IParserModule, default: ParserModule): parsing module.
+- parser
+  - Type: IParserModule
+  - Default: ParserModule
+  - Parser for data.
-- crypto (ICryptoModule, default: CryptoModule): encryption/decryption for messages/files.
-Takes cipherKey.
+- crypto
+  - Type: ICryptoModule
+  - Default: CryptoModule
+  - Encrypts/decrypts messages/files; takes cipherKey.
 See cryptoModule.

 #### cryptoModule

 Encrypts/decrypts messages and files.
-From 4.2.4 onward, you can configure algorithms.
-Two options:
-- Legacy 128-bit encryption (default if cipherKey is set and cryptoModule not set).
-- Recommended 256-bit AES-CBC.

-For details and utilities, see Encryption docs.
+From 4.2.4, algorithms can be configured.
+Options: legacy 128-bit and recommended 256-bit AES-CBC.
+If cryptoModule is not set but cipherKey is set in config, legacy encryption is used.
+For full setup and examples, see Encryption.

+##### Legacy encryption with 128-bit cipher key entropy

+No change needed to keep legacy.
+To use 256-bit AES-CBC, explicitly set it in PubNub config.

 ### Sample code